ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    advection
       According to the American Meteorological Society (AMS) `definition <https://glossary.ametsoc.org/wiki/Advection>`__, advection is "The process of transport of an atmospheric property solely by the mass motion (velocity field) of the atmosphere."
 In common parlance, advection is movement of atmospheric substances that are carried around by the wind.

+   AQM
+      The `Air Quality Model <https://github.com/NOAA-EMC/AQM>`__ (AQM) is a UFS Application that dynamically couples the Community Multiscale Air Quality (:term:`CMAQ`) model with the UFS Weather Model through the :term:`NUOPC` Layer to simulate temporal and spatial variations of atmospheric compositions (e.g., ozone and aerosol compositions).
+The CMAQ, treated as a column chemistry model, updates concentrations of chemical species (e.g., ozone and aerosol compositions) at each integration time step.
+The transport terms (e.g., :term:`advection` and diffusion) of all chemical species are handled by the UFS Weather Model as :term:`tracers<tracer>`.

    CAPE
       Convective Available Potential Energy.